North Dakota solar rebates and incentives: 2025 guide

 You also need a high enough tax bill, though you can roll over any remaining credit year-to-year until 2035 when the ITC expires.
 The only time you might be eligible for a direct payment for the ITC is if you're a tax-exempt entity, like a nonprofit organization.

-In addition to the great rebates and incentives above, North Dakota offers tax exemptions for solar panel systems.
+In addition to the federal solar tax credit listed above, North Dakota offers a property tax exemption for solar panel systems.
 Solar panels generally raise a home's property value, but thanks to North Dakota’s solar property tax exemption, you won’t have to pay extra tax on that added value.

-North Dakota previously offered a net metering solar buyback program through investor-owned utilities, which was great for homeowners in several important ways.
-But as of 2024, two of the three investor-owned utility companies in the state no longer offer net metering for new solar installations.
+North Dakota offers a net metering solar buyback program through two of the three investor-owned utilities, which is great for homeowners in several important ways.

 While the sun is shining, your solar panels might produce more electricity than your home needs at any given moment.
-Under the former solar buyback programs in North Dakota, you could sell that excess power back to the grid for credits on your electricity bill.
+Under the net metering solar buyback programs in North Dakota, you can sell that excess power back to the grid for credits on your electricity bill.

 North Dakota doesn't offer any state-specific battery incentives.
 However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.